Rhedhead0621/hw1_hojdila/README.md

 *I tried a few different ways to convert the tree image to a pdf or html doc, the webbrowser option will open it in a picture viewer window in the main folder; if I try the ./output/ path, it opens an Edge browser and won't display the image

+***Main project file: hw1_hojdila_Final.ipynb***

+Decision_Tree_HW1.ipynb is a working file to get the tree model to work, then the code was brought into the main project file

+NotesToSave.ipynb contains items I found along the way

 Information on using this cookiecutter